Dionne Warwick: Only Trust Your Heart and Grammy Award (2010–2019)

-2020s to present
+Documentary and The Masked Singer (2020–present)

-In 2020, she appeared as "Mouse" on season three of The Masked Singer.
-She was eliminated in the fifth round, but came back during the first part of the season three finale to sing "What the World Needs Now is Love" with the finalists Night Angel, Frog and Turtle as a tribute to the healthcare workers working on the front lines during the coronavirus pandemic.
+In 2020, she appeared as "Mouse" on the third season of The Masked Singer.
+She was eliminated in the fifth round, but came back during the first part of the season three finale to sing "What the World Needs Now Is Love" with the finalists Night Angel, Frog and Turtle as a tribute to the healthcare workers working on the front lines during the coronavirus pandemic.
 This performance was created after the season wrapped production in March.
 Warwick made a guest appearance during Gladys Knight's and Patti Labelle's Verzuz battle.
 Together they performed Warwick's song, "That's What Friends Are For".
 They closed with their collaborative song "Superwoman".

 In My Life, as I See It: An Autobiography, Warwick lists her honorary doctorate from Hartt among those awarded by six other institutions: Hartt College, Bethune-Cookman University, Shaw University, Columbia College of Chicago, Lincoln College, Illinois [May 2010, Doctor of Arts (hon.)], and University of Maryland Eastern Shore.

-On February 10, 2021, Dionne got nominated for the Rock and Roll Hall of Fame for the first time.
+On February 10, 2021, Dionne was nominated for inclusion in the Rock and Roll Hall of Fame for the first time.

 On December 3, 2021, Dionne was honored with a star on the Palm Springs Walk of Stars.

 Warwick appears in a documentary revolving around her life and career, Dionne Warwick: Don't Make Me Over, which had its world premiere at the Toronto International Film Festival in September 2021.
 Organizers of the Toronto Film Festival announced that she would be honored in the upcoming event as a music icon.
 On November 26, 2021, Warwick released the single "Nothing's Impossible" a duet featuring Chance the Rapper.
 Two charities are being supported by the duet: SocialWorks, a Chicago-based nonprofit that Chance founded to empower the youth through the arts, education and civic engagement, and Hunger: Not Impossible, a text-based service connecting kids and their families in need with prepaid, nutritious, to-go meals from local restaurants.

-On January 1, 2023, Warwick's documentary, Dionne Warwick: Don't Make Me Over, premiered on national television on CNN.
+On January 1, 2023, the documentary premiered on national television on CNN.

+In December 2023, Warwick participated in the fifth series of The Masked Singer UK as "Weather".
+She was eliminated and unmasked on the first episode.

+On April 26, 2024, Warwick along with the vocal group the Chi-Lites, were inducted into The Atlantic City Walk of Fame.
+Producer, writer and director Dave Wooley was the presenter for Warwick.
+The induction ceremony was held at Brighton Park in Atlantic City, NJ.

+In 2024, Warwick was selected for induction into the Rock and Roll Hall of Fame in the musical excellence category.
+She also competed on episode of Celebrity Wheel of Fortune.